 Removal of Wisdom Teeth In Hinesville ?

-In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia) or general anesthesia.
-These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
-Once the teeth are removed, the gum is sutured.
-To help control bleeding, bite down on the gauze placed in your mouth.
-You will rest under our supervision in the office until you are ready to be taken home.
-Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
-If you have any questions, please do not hesitate to call us in Hinesville at 912-408-7100 or in Statesboro at 912-764-7500.
-Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.
+In most cases, the removal of wisdom teeth is performed under IV anesthesia.
+A through explanation of what to expect using IV sedation, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
+Once the teeth are removed, the gum will be sutured.
+To help control bleeding after surgery, bite down on the gauze placed in your mouth.
+You will rest under our supervision in the office until you are ready to be taken home by your escort.
+Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal and to evaluate the status of your healing.
+If you have any questions, please do not hesitate to call us in Hinesville at 912-408-7100 or in Waycross at 912-285-1437, or in Douglas at 912-260-1623.

 Wisdom Teeth Presentation

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.